rdkcentral/rdkservices/docs/api/MaintenanceManagerPlugin.md

 * `MAINTENANCE_STARTED` - Maintenance has started either by schedule or on boot
 * `MAINTENANCE_ERROR` - One or more tasks of the maintenance service has failed
 * `MAINTENANCE_COMPLETE` - All critical maintenance tasks are completed successfully
 * `MAINTENANCE_INCOMPLETE` - Maintenance service didn't execute one or more of the tasks.

 ### Events

- No Events.
+No Events

 ### Parameters